 - Age 4 – take care of dental issues such as tongue tie or problems caused by bad habits (thumb sucking, pacifier use, etc.) by age 4.

 - Age 7 – an orthodontist visit is recommended by age 7.
-Since bad habits and other issues such as cavities and tongue tie are already remedied, an orthodontist will check on proper teeth alignment and other related oral health problems.
+Since bad habits and other issues such as cavities and tongue ties are already remedied, an orthodontist will check on proper teeth alignment and other related oral health problems.

 From tongue tie to a host of other oral health specialties, The Super Dentists offer superior pediatric dentistry and orthodontist services –visit us today!

-For tongue tie treatment and other pediatric dental services, The Super Dentists are here to serve you and your family.
+For baby tongue tie treatment and other pediatric dental services, The Super Dentists are here to serve you and your family.
 With a comprehensive and affordable selection of oral healthcare options, we’re proud to be your family dentist and orthodontist.

 Stop by any of our six San Diego County locations today, or call 1 (855) GO SUPER for more information.
 Thanks for visiting The Super Dentists!